oscarvargash/CFP_Mapping/README.md

 # CFP_Mapping
+(state the purpuse of this project/goal and what "CFP" means)

 ## Set working directory
 Setting up your workplace is important when it comes to organization and accessing necessary files.